Sphere-Holdings/ords-getting-started/README.md

-# ords-getting-started
+# Getting Started with Oracle & ORDS
-The getting started template to connect to Oracle ORDS using React
+The getting started template to connect to Oracle ORDS using React & NextJS